 $380 for students at NISS affiliated institutions

-Bureau of Labor Statistics Conference and Training Center, Conference Rooms 7-8, Postal Square Building, 1st Street, NE, Washington, DC 20212-0001.
+Bureau of Labor Statistics Conference and Training Center, Conference Room 9, Postal Square Building, 1st Street, NE, Washington, DC 20212-0001.
 Attendees are required to enter through the visitor entrance on First Street, NE (between Massachusetts Avenue and G Street, NE) across from Union Station.
 Do not use the main entrance on 2 Massachusetts Avenue.
 Please note that food is not allowed in any of the classrooms.
 Only drinks with caps or lids are allowed into the classroom.

 ID REQUIREMENT AND SCREENING